open-edge-platform/infra-core/apiv2/manifests/README.md

 The code generator (`tools/allowservicesgen`) validates:

+- All service names must exist in the `services.proto` file.
 - All service names in manifests are mapped to service handler in server implementation
 - Manifest files are valid YAML
 - Each manifest has at least one service